armanatory/100_days_of_ml_code/100DaysOfMLCode/readme.md

 #100DaysOfMlCode #Day9

 #### Day 8: December 31th, 2018
 Played with Octave and matrices for some hours.
-Also proceeded the coursera ML course and passed the rest viedos of week3. did week3 assignments.
+I also proceeded the coursera ML course and passed the rest viedos of week3. did week3 assignments.
 #100DaysOfMlCode #Day8

 #### Day 7: December 30th, 2018